tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Write data in `buf` to the app's flash area at byte `offset` within the area.
 Returns 0 on success.

-At most 4096 bytes can be written at once and `offset` must be a multiple of 4096 bytes.
+Up to storage area size bytes can be written at once and offset must be a multiple of 256 bytes.

 #### `READ_DATA`